 School Activity Funds

-School activity funds refer to all school funds including funds derived from fund-raising activities sponsored under the auspices of the school.
-Funds raised or received by organizations that do not come under the direct supervision of school authorities shall not be considered activity funds.
+School activity funds refer to all school funds including funds derived from fund-raising activities and Board approved fees sponsored under the auspices of the school by student clubs or student organizations.
+Funds raised or received by organizations that do not come under the direct supervision of school authorities shall not be considered school activity funds.

-School activity funds may be expended for purposes which contribute generally to the benefit of the students, provided expenditures are consistent with requirements set out in Accounting Procedures for Kentucky School Activity Funds .
+School activity funds may be expended for purposes which contribute generally to the benefit of the students, provided expenditures are consistent with requirements set out in Accounting Procedures for Kentucky School Activity Funds (Redbook).
 The Executive Director shall review the status of school activity funds at least twice each fiscal year.

 Uniform Accounting